Market Surveillance Regulations

 - ,

 - .
-The activities carried out by Union testing facilities within their scope of competence are: testing of products at the request of market surveillance authorities, the Network, or the Commission; independent technical or scientific advice at the request of the Network; and the development of new techniques and methods of analysis.
+The activities carried out by Union testing facilities within their scope of competence are: testing products at the request of market surveillance authorities, the Network, or the Commission; providing independent technical or scientific advice at the request of the Network; and developing new techniques and methods of analysis.

-The EC has issued "Guidance for economic operators and market surveillance authorities on the practical implementation of Article 4 of Regulation (EU) 2019/1020 on market surveillance and compliance of products with regulations" (en, sk).
+The European Commission has issued “Guidance for Economic Operators and Market Surveillance Authorities on the Practical Implementation of Article 4 of Regulation (EU) 2019/1020 on Market Surveillance and Product Compliance” (en, sk).

-Implementing Regulation (EU) 2021/1121, specifying the details regarding statistical data to be submitted by Member States concerning checks on products entering the Union market in relation to product safety and compliance with regulations (en, sk).
+Implementing Regulation (EU) 2021/1121, specifying the details regarding statistical data to be submitted by Member States concerning checks on products entering the Union market with regard to product safety and compliance with regulations (en, sk).

 In the Czech Republic, the rules for market surveillance of specified products are set forth in Section 18 of Act No. 22/1997 Coll. and Act No. 90/2016 Coll.
-The market surveillance authority in the Czech Republic is the Czech Trade Inspection Authority (ČOI), established by Act No. 64/1986 Coll., on the Czech Trade Inspection Authority.
-This Act generally defines its supervisory competencies and powers vis-à-vis the entities subject to inspection.
-This authority ensures that specified products are placed on the market and put into service only if they do not jeopardize legitimate interests, i.e., the safety and health of persons or the environment, meaning they comply with the requirements set forth in the relevant regulations .
+The market surveillance authority in the Czech Republic is the Czech Trade Inspection Authority (ČOI), which was established by Act No. 64/1986 Coll., on the Czech Trade Inspection Authority.
+This Act generally defines its supervisory competencies and powers with respect to the entities it supervises.
+This authority ensures that specified products are placed on the market and put into service only if they do not jeopardize legitimate interests—that is, the safety and health of persons or the environment—and thus comply with the requirements set forth in the relevant regulations .

-surveillance is now newly regulated by Act No. 87/2023 Coll. (as amended by Act No. 387/2024 Coll.) on Market Surveillance of Products and on Amendments to Certain Related Acts (the Act on Market Surveillance of Products).
-Act No. 87/2023 Coll. entered into force on April 6, 2023.
-Act No. 87/2023 Coll. implements Regulation (EU) 2019/1020 of the European Parliament and of the Council into Czech legislation in the area of market surveillance and establishes powers and obligations for administrative surveillance authorities in the Czech Republic that had not previously been introduced into Czech legislation.
-According to Act No. 87/2023 Coll., market surveillance will apply in cases where the EU regulations listed in Annex I to Regulation (EU) 2019/1020 of the European Parliament and of the Council do not contain specific detailed provisions governing the surveillance of specific products or categories of products.
+Market surveillance is now newly regulated by Act No. 87/2023 Sb. (as amended by Act No. 387/2024 Coll.) on Product Market Surveillance and on Amendments to Certain Related Acts (the Product Market Surveillance Act).
+Act No. 87/2023 Coll. took effect on April 6, 2023.
+Act No. 87/2023 Coll. transposes into Czech law Regulation (EU) (EU) 2019/1020 into Czech legislation in the area of market surveillance and establishes powers and obligations for administrative surveillance authorities in the Czech Republic that had not previously been introduced into Czech legislation.
+Under Act No. 87/2023 Coll., market surveillance will apply in cases where the EU regulations listed in Annex I to Regulation (EU) 2019/1020 of the European Parliament and of the Council (EU) 2019/1020 do not contain specific, detailed provisions governing the supervision of particular products or categories of products.

 The Ministry of Industry and Trade (MPO) is designated under Section 3 of Act No. 87/2023 Coll. as the central liaison office.

-The primary responsibility of the MIT will be to coordinate cooperation among the supervisory authorities overseeing the product market: the Czech Trade Inspection Authority, the Czech Mining Authority, the State Energy Inspection Authority, the Office for Technical Standardization, Metrology, and State Testing, the Ministry of Transport, the Railway Authority, regional public health offices, the State Institute for Drug Control, the Central Institute for Agricultural Testing and Inspection, the State Agricultural and Food Inspection Authority, the Institute for State Control of Veterinary Biologicals and Medicines, the Czech Environmental Inspectorate, the Ministry of the Interior, and the Ministry of Defense.
+The MPO’s primary responsibility will be to coordinate cooperation among the supervisory authorities responsible for product market surveillance: the Czech Trade Inspection Authority, the Czech Mining Authority, the State Energy Inspectorate, the Office for Technical Standardization, Metrology, and State Testing, the Ministry of Transport, the Railway Authority, regional public health offices, the State Institute for Drug Control, the Central Agricultural Control and Testing Institute, the State Agricultural and Food Inspection Authority, the Institute for State Control of Veterinary Biopreparations and Medicines, the Czech Environmental Inspectorate, the Ministry of the Interior, and the Ministry of Defense.

-These supervisory authorities are administrative bodies that exercised market surveillance over products even prior to the enactment of this Act.
-The Annex
+These supervisory authorities are administrative bodies that exercised market surveillance over products even before the enactment of this Act.

-to Act No. 87/2023 Coll. clearly defines the specific scope of authority of these supervisory bodies.Market
+The Annex to Act No. 87/2023 Coll. clearly defines the specific scope of authority of these supervisory authorities.

-surveillance applies to products that fall within the harmonized scope, such as those covered by Act No. 22/1997 Coll. on technical requirements for products, Act No. 90/2016 Coll. on the conformity assessment of specified products when placed on the market, Act No. 206/2015 Coll. on pyrotechnic products, as well as other products.
-Act No. 87/2023 Coll. sets out in Section 11 (Administrative Offenses) the amount of possible fines ranging from CZK 100,000 to CZK 50,000,000.
+Market surveillance applies to products that fall within the harmonized scope, such as those covered by Act No. 22/1997 Coll. on technical requirements for products, Act No. 90/2016 Coll. on the conformity assessment of specified products when placed on the market, Act No. 206/2015 Coll. on pyrotechnic products, as well as other products.
+Act No. 87/2023 Coll. sets forth in Section 11 (Administrative Offenses) the amount of possible fines ranging from 100,000 CZK to 50,000,000 CZK.

-a new power is granted to supervisory authorities to require online marketplace providers to remove specific content referring to the offer of a dangerous product from their online interface, to prevent access to the offer of a dangerous product on their online interface, or to display an explicit warning to consumers regarding the dangerous
+a new power is granted to supervisory authorities to require online marketplace providers to remove specific content referring to the offer of a dangerous product from their online interface, block access to offers of dangerous products on their online platforms, or display an explicit warning to consumers about the

 Legislation is being prepared in the Slovak Republic—supervision in the area of consumer protection: